 Expert Employment Solicitors in Manchester and London specialising in Performance Management

 It is vital for any business that your employees are working to the level you expect from them.
 After all, you do pay their wages.
 However, you do need to be careful when managing your employee’s performance so that you do not fall on the wrong side of the law and expose yourself to liability in the Employment Tribunal.
+Our solicitors can help advise and assist with performance management for employees.

 Performance management is advisable in the workplace in order for employers to routinely monitor and track progress of employees’ performance and personal development.
 This allows employers to assess whether any employees have been underperforming or address any concerns or problems relating to employees.
 From a strategic and managerial aspect, performance management ensures that the employees understand and are working towards the common goal of the organisation.